jonasbn/til/dashapp/query_dash_from_the_cli.md

 **Dash** the documentation browser for MacOS and iOS is a nifty tool.

-It can integrate with a lot of tools like editors etc. but you can also integrate with the CLI.
+It can integrate with a lot of tools like editors etc. but you can also integrate with the CLI (MacOS-only, not iOS).

 This example is for **Bash**, where I have added the following function to my `.bash_profile`